CNAG-Biomedical-Informatics/omop-csv-validator/docs-site/docs/overview.md

 3. stream through the CSV and validate each row against the selected table schema
 4. report issues before the file reaches PostgreSQL

-## Project surfaces

-- `bin/omop-csv-validator`
+## Included commands and module

-  - main command-line interface
+- `bin/omop-csv-validator`: command-line validator
-- `lib/OMOP/CSV/Validator.pm`
-  - reusable Perl module
+- `lib/OMOP/CSV/Validator.pm`: Perl module
-- `utils/reorder-csv.pl`
-  - helper script for reordering CSV columns to match DDL order
+- `utils/reorder-csv.pl`: reorders CSV columns to match DDL order

-## What these docs optimize for

-This documentation is intentionally narrower than the docs in larger application repositories.

-It focuses on:

-- installation and local use
-- the main validation workflow
-- command reference
-- real caveats you are likely to hit with OMOP exports

-It does not attempt to present this project as a larger platform than it is.

-## Current boundaries

-These docs assume:

-- PostgreSQL-style OMOP DDL files
-- CSV files whose table name can be inferred from the filename, unless overridden
-- local execution by analysts, developers, or ETL pipelines working with OMOP extracts
+## Requirements and limits

+- The DDL must use PostgreSQL-style `CREATE TABLE` statements.
+- The CSV filename must identify its OMOP table unless `--table` is supplied.
+- Each command validates one CSV file against one OMOP table.

 Known limitations are described in [Troubleshooting](./troubleshooting/common-issues.md).